 This staring by goats is a form of looking at their humans get what they want.
 And usually what they want is to be scratched, loved, or fed.
 Goats have places to scratch that they cannot reach themselves, just like anyone else.
 And that’s what a good human is for.
 So when your goat stares at you, it is possible he or she only needs to be scratched behind the ears.

-Goats that are kept by people as pets tend to be cleaner and itch less than goats in a regular barnyard.
+Goats that people keep as pets tend to be cleaner and itch less than goats in a regular barnyard.
 Goats that are kept separate from other animals do not usually get lice and mites that herd goats usually get.

-Keeping fleas and ticks off of pet goats requires the goat owner to use a flea insecticide and treatment that is safe to use on goats.
-The key is to get on the infestation quickly and to be diligent in making sure that any parasite does not get a foothold on your goat.
+Keeping fleas and ticks off pet goats requires the goat owner to use a flea insecticide and treatment that is safe for goats.
+The key is to get on the infestation quickly and be diligent in ensuring that any parasite does not get a foothold on your goat.

 Keep Goats Entertained

 Goats like to have fun.
-A pasture or a yard for goats should have stumps and hay bales for goats to climb on in order to keep them entertained.
+A pasture or a yard for goats should have stumps and hay bales to climb on to keep them entertained.
 A happier goat is a goat who has less time to itch.

 If a goat has a parasite or a real reason for scratching, toys are not going to fix the reason for itching, but if the goat is itching out of boredom, having things for your goat to play on and to keep your goat amused during the day, will help.

 Goats often scratch the area around their horns.
 Sometimes people dehorn their goats, which has mixed reviews of goat owners.
 Some passionate goat owners feel this is cruel and a painful process.
 Goats itch around their head and their horns just happen to be there so it looks like goats are itching their horns.